gillandsiphon/gillandsiphon.github.io/content/posts/openai-canvas.md

 Asking *ChatGPT 4o with canvas* to generate code generally will trigger an inline code pane that can be expanded into the Canvas panel beside the chat UI.
 The panel displays line numbers, and contains syntax-highlighted code that is, most importantly editable.

 I have a detailed, stream-of-consciousness account of my attempt at iterative diagramming with Canvas [here](https://gillandsiphon.github.io/posts/chatgpt-canvas/), but the gist of is that I lobbed it with iterative requests to generate HTML.
-I used the exercise as a way to understand what kind of collaboration works for code in Canvas.
+I used the exercise as a way to understand what iteration and collaboration could look like in Canvas.
 Although I don't think I cracked the code here, I think I did surface some initial strengths and limitations.

 ### (Promising) Strengths